 Wearing of Face Coverings

-Consistent with guidance from the Illinois State Board of Education and the Illinois Department of Public Health, students, staff, visitors, volunteers and contractors must wear face coverings at all times while in school buildings (except when eating or if necessary to play an instrument), on school buses, and outside when social distancing of six feet or more cannot be maintained.
-Students are expected to wear a face covering to school each day.
-Students who arrive at school without a face covering will be provided a disposable face covering at no cost.
+Consistent with guidance from the Illinois State Board of Education and the Illinois Department of Public Health, students and staff must wear face coverings/masks at all times while in school buildings regardless of vaccination status (except when eating or if necessary to play an instrument) and on school buses.
+Students are expected to wear a face covering/mask to school each day.
+Students who arrive at school without a face covering/mask will be provided a disposable face covering/mask at no cost.

-A note from the student’s physician will be required for a student requesting an exemption from the face covering requirement.
-District personnel will contact the parents/guardians of all students requesting exemptions to discuss appropriate accommodations.
-To request an exemption to the face covering requirement and an appropriate accommodation in lieu of a face covering for your student, please contact your school’s principal.
+A note from the student’s physician will be required for a student requesting an exemption from the face covering/mask requirement.
+District personnel from our Student Services Department will contact the parents/guardians of all students requesting exemptions to discuss appropriate accommodations.
+To request an exemption to the face covering/mask requirement and an appropriate accommodation in lieu of a face covering/mask for your student, please contact your school’s principal.
+The principal will connect the family with a member from the Student Services Department.

 ➤ Contact information for your school’s principal can be found on the District 15 website > Our Schools.